Fairview Events Calendar

 All measures are in effect until further notice:

-– EEO community hall bookings are NOT available at this time
+– EEO community hall bookings are available with restrictions

 – Fairview Regional Aquatic Centre is Open with restrictions